Buying a Christmas Gift for a New Mom or New Dad

 Sure, the new baby is all stocked up with everything that a newborn could possibly need, but what about Christmas presents for the new mom or dad?
 Diapers are always appreciated by parents, but they don’t really last and babies don’t treat them particularly well.
 The baby shower usually handles most of the baby’s major needs, like car seats and cribs.
 What about making sure that this Christmas, parents with babies, either on the way or newly arrived, feel the love as well?

 Besides, babies in general have rather poor memories, and in most cases, the parents haven’t enjoyed a decent night’s sleep in months so receiving gifts is a blur.
-Make your gift to the new, happy parents stand out and be remembered!
+Make your gift to the new, happy parents stand out, be appreciated, and be remembered!

 Who Needs a Nap More?
 The Baby or the Parent?